 De-streaming Grade 10 in the WRDSB

-Evidence which showed Applied level programs severely affected students’ ability to choose the post secondary destination of their choice, and reduced graduation rates were evident for both Grade 9 and 10.
+Evidence showed Applied level programs severely affected students’ ability to choose the post secondary destination of their choice, and reduced graduation rates.

-As a result, the WRDSB has extended de-streaming into Grade 10 to ensure students have all the rich opportunities for learning they deserve and to which they are entitled.
-By September 2024, most students will take only Academic courses in their Grade 10 year.
-Our goal is to support all students in a high level of academic and personal success and an environment of high expectations combined with individualized support.
+As a result, the WRDSB has extended our de-streaming efforts into Grade 10 to ensure students have all the opportunities for learning they deserve.
+Most students will take only Academic courses in their Grade 10 year.
+Our goal is to support all students achieve a high level of academic and personal success, as well as foster an environment of high expectations combined with individualized support.
 By implementing this program, all students will have access to all pathway options in their Grade 11 year.

-If you have questions about de-streaming, go to Frequently Asked Questions About De-streaming.
+Find answers to Frequently Asked Questions (FAQ) About De-streaming.